-Savannah Tech partners with leading Employers in the region to offer employment opportunities specific to its students’ fields of study.
-Register and upload your resume today to apply to local opportunities and network with employers.
+Register and upload your resume today to apply to local opportunities and network with leading employers in the region.

-•If you cannot find a working phone number, website, address or point of contact for the employer
+- Employer does not have a working phone number, website, address, or point of contact.

-•If the employer is contacting you in unconventional ways, for ex: texting, through an app, or from a personal email account
+- Employer is contacting you through text, an app, or from a personal email account.

-•You receive an unexpectedly large check to deposit into your bank account
+- Receipt of an unexpectedly large check or deposit to your bank account

-•Google the employer’s phone number, fax number, and/or email address, if it does not appear connected to an actual business organization, this is a red flag- you can use the Better Business Bureau, Hoovers, and Anywho to verify organizations
+- Google the employer’s phone number, fax number, and/or email address and if it does not appear to be connected to an actual business or organization, this is a red flag!

-•ALWAYS report an employer if you believe they are SPAM or FRAUDULENT
+- Report an employer if you believe they are SPAM or FRAUDULENT!

-- Explore Great Georgia Jobs: Join the Georgia Workforce Team and Dale Cardwell of TrustDale.com as we travel across Georgia in search of Great Georgia Jobs.
-Whether you’re just entering the workforce or have reached a turning point in your career, each episode of this new television series will focus on great Georgia jobs and the Georgians who have landed them.
-From entry into the film industry to obtaining a CDL to drive a big rig, the Great Georgia Jobs team introduces you to the resources and information you need to land YOUR dream job.
+- Great Georgia Jobs: Whether you’re just entering the workforce or have reached a turning point in your career, each episode of this new television series will focus on great Georgia jobs and the Georgians who have landed them.

 - Georgia Vocational Rehabilitation Agency: The Vocational Rehabilitation (VR) Program helps eligible individuals with physical and/or mental disabilities obtain and/or maintain employment in a competitive integrated work site.